HenryJia/ABC-Collections/docs/abc-to-pdf-workflow.md

 1. Check that ABC files are valid and properly formatted
 2. Verify that required tools are available in the environment
 3. Ensure sufficient disk space for PDF generation
+4. Note: The workflow ignores conversion errors to prevent build failures from malformed ABC files